 Economic Education improves public knowledge about the Federal Reserve System, monetary policy implementation, and promoting financial stability through the Museum and programs for K-16 students and educators, and the community.

-Interbank markets for term maturities experienced great stress during the 2007-09 financial crisis, as illustrated by the behavior of one- and three-month Libor.
-Despite widespread interest in these markets, little data are available on dollar interbank lending for maturities beyond overnight.
-We develop a methodology to infer individual term dollar interbank loans (for maturities between two days and one year) by applying a set of filters to payments settled on the Fedwire Funds Service, the large-value bank payment system operated by the Federal Reserve Banks.
-Our approach introduces several innovations and refinements relative to previous research by Furfine (1999) and others that measures overnight interbank lending.
-Diagnostic tests to date suggest our approach provides a novel and useful source of information about the term interbank market, allowing for a number of research applications.
-Limitations of the algorithm and caveats on its use are discussed in detail.
-We also present stylized facts based on the algorithm's results, focusing on the 2007-09 period.
-At the crisis peak following the failure of Lehman Brothers in September 2008, we observe a sharp increase in the dispersion of inferred term interbank interest rates, a shortening of loan maturities, and a decline in term lending volume.
+Interbank markets for term maturities experienced great stress during the 2007-09 financial crisis, as illustrated by the behavior of the one- and three-month Libor.
+Despite widespread interest in these markets, little data is available on dollar interbank lending for maturities beyond overnight.
+We develop a methodology to infer information about individual term dollar interbank loans settled through the Fedwire® Funds Service, the large-value bank payment system operated by the Federal Reserve Banks.
+We find a sharp increase in the dispersion of inferred term interbank interest rates, a shortening of loan maturities, and a decline in term lending volume following the failure of Lehman Brothers in September 2008.
+Several diagnostic tests suggest that our approach provides a useful source of information about the term interbank market, allowing for a number of research applications.